oefirouz/network-art/README.md

 # Traveling Salesman Problem Visualizer

 This project is a TSP visualizer that uses Integer Linear Programming (branch and bound method) to find the shortest tour that visits each city only once.
-Typically, the path will not be found in the first iteration, so we need to solve the subtour relaxation by finding relevant constraints, since the number of possible combinations is exponential.
-We do a DFS to find the subtours and use that information to form new constraints.
-We repeat this process until a tour is a found.
+Typically, the path will not be found in the first iteration, so we need to find the relevant constraints since the number of possible combinations is exponential.
+The subtour-elimination constraints will be found via DFS and the process is repeated until a tour is found.

 While the program is running, it is also solving for the dual of the problem (primal is to minimize the distance, dual is to maximze the width (distance) of the city).
-It uses the answer of the subtour relaxation of the primal to create new constraints for the dual.
+It uses the subtours of the primal to create new constraints for the dual.

 In short, the relationship of the dual to the primal can be summed up as a different view of the objective function.
 For example, if we wanted to maximize the space of a storage unit as our objective function, the dual would be to minimize the amount of space in the storage unit.
 Mathematically, each variable in the primal LP becomes the constraint in the dual.
 Each constraint in the primal becomes a variable in the dual.
 It works beautifully that the variables in our dual happen to be the size of each city!